What does Dennis mean?

 Shown below is the birth name popularity of Dennis for boys.
 Dennis reached its top position of #20 in the U.S. during 1940-1949, and is currently at #491.
 (2014 Birth Statistics)

 Shown below is an analysis of the usage of Dennis and related names.
 Denis, Dennie, Denny, Deon, Dion, Dionisio and Tyson (#282 2 years ago) are the prominent related forms of Dennis (#491 2 years ago) rated in the Top 1000.
-Forms like Dionio are uncommon.
+Other forms, like Dionio, are uncommon.
 Adoption of these relations of Dennis reached its peak during the years 1970-1979 (average #574) and is somewhat lower today (#846, down 64%).
 Dennis is more familiar than the rest, though Tyson is currently higher in the list, and Denny has become less contemporary.
 (2014 Birth Statistics)

 Dennis▼ is alike in pronunciation to Deonys.
 This name tends to be less frequently used than Dennis.